 Can I send flowers and food to patients in the hospital?
 Can I have food delivered in general?

-Effective immediately (3/18/20), food and/or flower deliveries will not be allowed inside any of our UF Health hospital facilities in Gainesville.
+Food and/or flower deliveries are not allowed inside any of our UF Health hospital facilities in Gainesville.
 Patients, families or visitors having food delivered will need to make arrangements to meet delivery drivers outside.
+Flower deliveries will be accepted at Guest Services at hospital entrances, but may not be delivered to patients in their rooms.
 Thank you for your sensitivity and understanding as we try to minimize any potential risk to our patients, visitors, faculty and staff as we continue to deal with the COVID-19 pandemic.

 Can I still valet my vehicle?

 Valet services at all Archer Road hospital entrances have resumed normal operations.
 However, valet services are still temporarily closed at both UF Health Springhill locations.
 We apologize for any inconvenience.